1906 North Kilkenny by-election

 The 1906 North Kilkenny by-election was held on 3 March 1906 after Joseph Devlin resigned.
 Devlin had been elected for the Irish Parliamentary Party in the 1906 general election for both North Kilkenny and West Belfast.
-As he could only take one seat, he chose West Belfast, so creating a vacancy.
+He chose to sit for West Belfast, creating a vacancy in North Kilkenny.

 The seat was retained by Michael Meagher who stood for the Irish Parliamentary Party.
 The by-election was uncontested.